2013 Buffalo mayoral election: Republican campaign

 Rodriguez officially announced his candidacy on February 6, 2013.
 His robust campaign featured an active social media presence and an emphasis on grassroots campaigning as exemplified by his "30 Day Every Neighborhood Tour" in September and October, which saw the candidate go door-to-door interacting with and fielding questions from residents of all parts of the city.
-Nonetheless, it was remarked in the Buffalo News that although Rodriguez has generated some buzz among Buffalo Hispanics, he has as yet failed to unite the city's Latino community in support of his long-shot candidacy.
+Nonetheless, it was remarked in the Buffalo News that although Rodriguez had generated some buzz among Buffalo Hispanics, he had as yet failed to unite the city's Latino community in support of his long-shot candidacy.

 In addition to his pursuit of the Conservative line, Rodriguez's petitions for an independent run also bore fruit with his announcement on September 25 that he would be running on a new ballot line, dubbed the Progressive Party.
 The party's name and platform make direct reference to the Progressive or "Bull Moose" Party founded by Theodore Roosevelt in 1912, with a stated goal of reforming city government by transcending partisan divisions and "making governmental changes parallel with the changing needs of its people... with a dignity defined by moral strength and urgency".

 Endorsements

-Brown received the endorsement of the Erie County Democratic Party, and also of the Erie County Conservative, Working Families, and Independence parties.
+Brown received the endorsement of the Erie County Democratic Committee, and also of the Erie County Conservative, Working Families, and Independence parties.
 He was also endorsed by, among others, New York Governor Andrew Cuomo, U.S. Senator Charles Schumer, U.S. Congressman Brian Higgins, New York State Senator Tim Kennedy, Erie County Executive Mark Poloncarz, New York State Comptroller Thomas DiNapoli, New York State Assemblypeople Crystal Peoples-Stokes, Sean Ryan, and Michael Kearns (the latter of whom had been his primary challenger in the previous election), the Buffalo Niagara Partnership, and the Buffalo Niagara Association of Realtors.

 Tolbert, whose criticism of Brown in the months leading up to the Democratic primary largely centered on the incumbent mayor's crime-fighting efforts, received the endorsement of the Buffalo Police Benevolent Association in July 2013.
 Tolbert also received the endorsement of Challenger Community News, one of Buffalo's two African-American community newspapers.

 Rodriguez received the endorsement of the City of Buffalo Republican Committee.
-However, the Erie County Republican Party has declined to endorse Rodriguez, amid accusations from Rodriguez's camp that county Republican officials have pressured him to drop out of the race for fear that increased voter turnout in heavily Democratic Buffalo could be a detriment to Republican candidates for countywide office.
+However, the Erie County Republican Party declined to endorse Rodriguez, amid accusations from Rodriguez's camp that county Republican officials pressured him to drop out of the race for fear that increased voter turnout in heavily Democratic Buffalo could be a detriment to Republican candidates for countywide office.
 Rodriguez also received the endorsement of "The Griffin", the Canisius College student paper.